BiRG/Omics-Dashboard/README.md

 # Omics Dashboard

-A web-based LIMS and pipelining tool for systems biology workflows
+A web-based LIMS and pipelining tool for systems biology workflows.

+Omics Dashboard consists of a web service for managing data and workflows, and the [Cromwell workflow engine](https://github.com/broadinstitute/cromwell) from @broadinstitute for executing CWL (and eventually WDL) workflows.

 ## Getting Started
 Omics Dashboard can be deployed in several ways.
 The easiest way is via [Docker Compose](https://docs.docker.com/compose/).